tonsky/tonsky.me/site/blog/clj-reload/index.md

 # Comparison: `(require ... :reload-all)`

-Cloujure has `:reload` and `:reload-all` options for `require`.
+Clojure has `:reload` and `:reload-all` options for `require`.
 They do track upstream dependencies, but that’s about it.

 In our original example, if we do